belkisbaccar/customer-staisfaction/README.md

 ### Data Description: the data Provided : an excel file " QoS_B2B(ORANGE)" is a Quality of Service business to business survey done by Orange in 2019 in order to study the satisfaction of its clients compared to other operators (Ooredoo and Tunisie Telecom)

 ### Work Done:
-* Scrapping data for social networks (Twitter, Youtube, Facebook, Instagram)
+* Scrapping data from social networks (Twitter, Youtube, Facebook, Instagram)
 * Creation of a data warehouse for internal data
-* Creation of mongo database to store external data
+* Creation of a mongoDB database to store external data
-* Creation of an arab dectionary using NLP on external data
+* Creation of an arabic dectionary using NLP on external data
-* Predicting the customer satisfaction based of video , audio and comments
+* Predicting the customer satisfaction based on video , audio and comments
-* Predicting the custumor satisfaction from his answers to our client form
 * Data Visualization using Internal and External Data
 * Deployement of models , Dashboards and chatbot to a website